AndiEcker/AcuSihotInterfaces/README.md

 ### ClientQuestionnaireExport Application

-ClientQuestionnaireExport is a command line tool that exports all check-outs within a given date range into a CSV file for to be sent to a service company for to do the client questionnaires.
+ClientQuestionnaireExport is a command line tool that exports all check-outs within a given date range into a CSV file to be sent to a service company to do the client questionnaires.
 FYI: this tools is replacing the currently used Oracle procedure SALES.TRIPADVISOR (runs every Tuesday around 11 am).
 There is a similar export available within the Sihot.PMS EXE application via the menu entry `Export / Export stays for Marketing` (with the checkbox `Email filter` checked) which is exporting a CSV file into the folder U:/transfer/staysformarketing/.